Bracketologist

 What made you feel so strongly that they had a shot?

-Asked by harumph about 11 years ago
+Asked by harumph over 11 years ago

 Mike Muscala.
 He didn't have a good game at all and that really cost the Bison.
 Plus, I watch Butler a lot and wasn't really impressed with how they were playing late in the season.